BuffaloWill/gumbler/README.md

 # Project no longer maintained.

 Hi!
-This project is no longer maintained.
+This project is no longer maintained as better options now exist.
 I would recommend:

 - https://github.com/dxa4481/truffleHog
 - https://github.com/awslabs/git-secrets